DraftKings New York Promo Code For NBA Playoffs Lands Free Bets

 Brooklyn Nets Face Boston Celtics In First Round

-Following their play-in tournament victory over Cleveland on Tuesday, the Nets clinched the Eastern Conference’s No. 7 seed and will take on the No. 2 Boston Celtics in a best-of-seven series to open the postseason.
+Following their play-in tournament victory over Cleveland early last week, the Nets clinched the Eastern Conference’s No. 7 seed to set up a first-round series against the No. 2 Boston Celtics.

-The first game of the series is on Sunday afternoon, and DraftKings lists the Celtics as 4-point home favorites.
-As of Friday afternoon, the total is 224.
+In the first game on Sunday, the Nets got an inspired effort from Kyrie Irving in the fourth quarter, but a last-second lay-up by Boston’s Jayson Tatum gave the Celtics a 115-114 victory.

-The series is likely to be a close one, and that is apparent based on the odds to win the series at every New York sportsbook.
-DraftKings lists the Celtics at -130 to win the series, with the buyback on the Nets listed at +110.
+The second game is Wednesday in Boston.
+The Celtics are favored by 3.5 points, and the total is 227.5.
+The updated odds to win the series have the Celtics at -220.
+Brooklyn is listed at +180.

 Might get more after all: New state budget creates opportunity for expansion of New York sports betting apps